(Full time) 2021 start

 All University of Leeds students can apply to spend a year studying abroad.
 It’s a great way to gain an insight into another culture, as well as gaining valuable experience that will look great on your CV.

-The School of Philosophy, Religion and History of Science also has exclusive exchange links with universities in Denmark, France and Spain – language classes are available before you go to prepare you for the experience.
+The School of Philosophy, Religion and History of Science has exchange links with universities in Denmark, France, Spain, and Greece, along with many other locations.

 Read more about Study abroad in Philosophy, Religion and History of Science